 Our boundary hedges have been made using native species to provide shelter for hedgehogs, rabbits, stoats, hares, bats and field mice.
 A wide range of suitable plants supply nectar & pollen most of the year for butterflies, bees and other insects.
 Ladybirds hibernate in Alchemilla- lots visible in early August.

 WATERING We are lucky?? to have clay soil which is high in nutrients and retains moisture if mulched.
-To ensure that we don’t have to water the garden we’ve covered all of the borders with permeable fabric and then planted through it.
-The surface is then covered with a layer of gravel or leaf mould to retain the moisture all year round.
-We only water plants as they’re planted and then find that the roots go down searching for moisture.
-Its now 25+ years since we used water for the gardens.
+To ensure that we don’t have to water the garden regularly we’ve covered all of the borders with permeable fabric and then planted through it.
+The surface is then covered with a layer of gravel, bark or leaf mould to retain the moisture all year round.
+We water plants as they’re planted, filling the hole with water & wet compost, and depending on the situation sometimes add water retaining granules to the planting hole.
+We find that the roots go down searching for moisture.
+Its now 25 years since we regularly watered the gardens.
 The grass sometimes ( maybe a few days a year )yellows a little but living in the North East there is always rain within a few days to regenerate it!
 We have lots of water barrels around for watering plants in containers and use water saving devices wherever possible.
 Because our water table is so very close to the surface we’ve been able to dig natural ponds by just digging holes, water & wildlife are there within days.
 Dragonflies, Pond skaters, frogs, toads, newts etc

 PEST CONTROL We keep a hive of honey bees so don’t use harmful chemicals and instead prefer to leave the task of controlling harmful pests to the birds & wildlife.
 We’ve found that getting the balance right we don’t need to spray at all.!